Full question:

 Answer:

-If you are indicted, at the first appearance, the prosecutor may request that the defendant be held without bail until trial.
-If he does, the defendant is entitled to a detention hearing, to determine whether or not he should be held without bail.
-This hearing is usually held within three days of the first federal court appearance.
-The prosecution or the defense may request a later hearing date under certain circumstances.
-Between the time of the prosecutor's detention request and the time of the detention hearing, the defendant will be held in custody.
-We suggest you consult a local criminal attorney familiar with local practices and time periods who can review all the facts and documents involved.
+If indicted, during your first appearance, the prosecutor might request that you be held without bail until your trial.
+If this happens, you are entitled to a detention hearing to determine whether you should remain in custody without bail.
+This hearing typically occurs within three days of your first federal court appearance, although the prosecution or defense can request a later date if necessary.
+Until the detention hearing, you will be held in custody.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.